faillon/documents-api/README.md

 1. For simplicity and time issues it has credentials defined in the repository, this of course id not a good practice and is a security problem.
 2. It does not implement security for the rest endpoints
-3. It does not include a web client for interacting with the api the CRUD operations for authors and documents.
+3. It does not include a web client for interacting with the api for CRUD operations for authors and documents.